caido/documentation/src/reference/features/testing/assistant.md

 The `Assistant` is an AI LLM avaiable to Caido Pro users.
 Specifically tailored for secutiry research - the Assistant can help you understand requests, provide explanations of web traffic elements and suggests attack vectors.

 ::: warning
 Make sure to **anonymize sensitive information** when you use this tool.
-See [our privacy policy](https://caido.io/privacy) for more info.
+See [our privacy policy](https://caido.io/privacy) for more information.
 :::

 ::: info
 Data is sent to a third party (OpenAI) and can be stored for up to 30 days.
-See [their privacy policy](https://openai.com/policies/privacy-policy) for more info.
+See [their privacy policy](https://openai.com/policies/privacy-policy) for more information.
 :::

 ## What is an LLM?

 Large Language Models (LLM) like GPT-3.5 are created through deep learning techniques and have the capability to understand, generate and manipulate text in a wide range of natural language tasks.

-However, there are certains limitations to LLMs such as hallucinations (LLMs generating info that is not accurate or even completely fabricated), lack of understanding and biases.
+However, there are certains limitations to LLMs such as hallucinations (LLMs generating information that is not accurate or even completely fabricated), lack of understanding and biases.

 LLMs are **not going to "hack for you"** since they have no consciousness or intent.
 They generate responses based solely on patterns in the data and input they receive.